This post may contain affiliate links. Please read our disclosure policy.

 Cowboy Caviar in a red bowl with a beer in the background.

-Canned beans are lined up ready to go into this amazingly easy Texas Caviar Dip….which could also pass as a tex-mex salsa or salad depending on your mood.
+Canned beans are lined up ready to go into this amazingly easy Texas Caviar Dip, which could also pass as a tex-mex salsa or salad depending on your mood.
 Also known as Cowboy Caviar, this easy recipe is as fresh as it gets when it comes to canned beans.

 We, first, encountered this Cowboy Caviar at Trader Joe’s and then I saw it in a giant gallon size at Costco.
-So, I know you all know what I’m talking about and wherever we buy it, I always eat the entire container with a bag or two of chips.
+So, I know you all know what I’m talking about and wherever we buy it, I always eat the entire container with a bag or two of tortilla chips.
 It’s totally addicting.

-BUT, it’s easier than ever to make at home and you can have a giant barrel full in no time flat.
+It’s easier than ever to make at home and you can have a giant barrel full in no time flat.
 Cowboy Caviar Dip is fantastic for parties big or small and it’s great to make in advance since the flavors have time to get all married together.

 Cowboy Caviar in a red bowl..